multiplehats/piggy/apps/plugin/readme.txt

 * Security: API key is now masked for users without manage_options capability, showing only last 4 characters
 * Enhancement: Improved coupon code generation
 * Bug fix: Fixed displayed credit amount when `{{ credits }}` placeholder was not being used.

+= 0.8.0 =

+* Feature: Added support for custom WooCommerce order statuses
+  - Compatible with any custom order status that uses the 'wc-' prefix
+  - Note: Custom statuses must follow WooCommerce naming convention with 'wc-' prefix to be recognized